Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Figure: Confirm Site Health

-After the CE Site registers successfully, you might want to add additional interfaces to cater to different customer requirements.
+After your CE Site registers successfully, you might want to add additional network interfaces to meet your requirements.
+Ensure that you connect another network interface to the node VM.

-Important: Adding a new network interface will cause the data plane services to restart.
-Therefore, it is strongly recommended to perform this operation during maintenance windows.
-As data plane services restart, traffic drops are expected, as well as tunnels going down.
+Important: Adding or removing network interfaces causes the data plane services on the CE node to restart.
+Therefore, F5 strongly recommends that you perform this operation during maintenance windows.
+As data plane services restart, traffic drops are expected, as well as tunnels to F5 Distributed Cloud REs going down.

 Figure: Add New Interface